lsst-ts/observatory-ops-docs/project/Template-Folder/procedure_template.rst

 ..
-This is a template for procedures
+This is a template for operational procedures

 ..
 This is the label that can be used as for cross referencing in the given area
 .. _Procedure_Template-reference-label:

+..
+Primary Author
+.. add your name between the *'s below
+.. |author| replace::  *Replace-with-your-name*
+..
+If making contribution, add your name between *'s below (first person will have to add the **'s.
+..
+Names should be separated by commas.
+.. |contributors| replace:: *Replace-with-list-of-contributors*

 ##########################
 Title of Example Procedure